melosomelo/dotfiles/README.md

       casually or for when other people need to use it for some reason.
 - [ ] Add some cool themes with color schemes
 - [ ] Add some cool screenshots to the README (e.g. fastfetch, maybe make it automatic?)
+- [ ] Turn setup section into a script.
+Would also be cool to have tests for this setup script.
+Maybe via a CI/CD pipeline?